Danny Nalliah: Vilification of Muslims lawsuit

-Controversies
+Political activity

+Family First party

 In November 2004, Nalliah campaigned for a seat in the Australian Senate as a candidate of the Family First Party.
 He was slotted second on the party's Victorian Senate list but failed to be elected.
 Nevertheless, his candidacy caused considerable controversy when National Party Senate candidate Barnaby Joyce launched a heavily publicised attack on Family First and his own party's preference deal with them the day before the election.
 Joyce highlighted a quote from one of Nalliah's brochures that asked parishioners to pray that God would pull down "Satan's strongholds", which included brothels, gambling places, bottle shops, mosques and temples (including Freemason, Buddhist and Hindu temples).
 Joyce used Nalliah's derogatory statements about minority groups to describe Family First as "not the sort of people you do preference deals with."

 In late October 2009, the Family First parliamentary leader, Senator Steve Fielding, noted that after the incident cited above Nalliah was asked to leave the party and did so.
 At the same time, Nalliah argued that the discovery of an adolescent "satanist" Black Mass site in Canberra's Mount Ainslie indicated that the federal parliament was "under attack" and referred to witchcraft, liberal abortion laws and legislation that supported LGBT rights in Australia as the "reason" behind an apparent spate of parliamentary marriage crises.